fdcoull/set08103_assessment/use-cases/use-case-6.md

 ### Preconditions

-We know the employee.
-Database contains current employee details.
+Database contains current population information.

 ### Success End Condition

-Details are provided to HR advisor so promotion request can be made.
+A report is available for the member.

 ### Failed End Condition

-No promotion takes place.
+No report is produced.

 ### Primary Actor

-HR advisor.
+Member of the organisation.

 ### Trigger

-A request from management is made for a promotion to take place.
+A member of the organisation requests population information.

 ## MAIN SUCCESS SCENARIO

-1. HR advisor sends request to database administrators.
-2. HR advisor is provided with employee information.
-3. Employee promotion can take place.
+1. A report is requested on the top N populated capital cities in an area where N is provided by me.
+2. Data is retrieved from database.
+3. Report is generated and provided back to the user.

 ## EXTENSIONS

-3. **Database administrators do not respond**:
-    1. Send repeat request to administrators.
+None.

 ## SUB-VARIATIONS

-None.
+Options for area include world, continent, or region.

 ## SCHEDULE

-**DUE DATE**: Release 1.0
+**DUE DATE**: Release 1.0.0